 Teach Responsibility Early

 It might seem counterintuitive to give your toddler chores because they need help doing them and it can take more time than doing it yourself.
 But giving them responsibilities, even at a young age, helps teach valuable life skills.
 Teaching a toddler how to tidy up their toys, brush their teeth and clear their dishes gives them a sense of accomplishment and makes them feel like a big kid.
 And what toddler doesn’t want to feel like that?
 Wondering what chores are appropriate for your kid’s age?
-We recommend this list from Focus on the Family.
+We recommend starting here and here.

 Stock Your Freezer